microsoft/playwright/docs/src/test-configuration.md

 - `webServer: { command: string, port?: number, cwd?: string, timeout?: number, env?: object }` - Launch a web server before the tests will start.
 It will automatically detect the port when it got printed to the stdout.
 - `workers`: The maximum number of concurrent worker processes to use for parallelizing tests.

 You can specify these options in the configuration file.
-Note that testing options are **top-level**, do not put them into `use` section.
+Note that testing options are **top-level**, do not put them into the `use` section.

 ```js js-flavor=js
 // playwright.config.js